saadtazi/wd-screenshot/README.md

 ```
 compareScreenshotFolders(pathToReferenceFolder, pathToTestFolder, options)
   .then(
-    function(equalities) {...}, // fulfilled. equalities is an array of equality numbers (int between 0 and 1)
+    function(equalities) {...}, // fulfilled. equalities is an array of equality numbers (number between 0 and 1)
     function(errors) {          // rejected
       // errors is an array that contains equality numbers or errors
     })